 2265 S. Seneca map

 Gabby's Peruvian Restaurant & Catering

-It’s likely you’ve never tried Peruvian food before, but don’t let that keep you from trying Gabby’s.
-Located on south Seneca and McCormick, the helpful staff at Gabby’s will help you find something you’ll like.
-It won’t be difficult because everything is made with great ingredients and flavors that compliment each other well.
+If you've never tried Peruvian food, the helpful staff at Gabby's will help you find something you'll like.
+It won't be difficult because everything is made with great ingredients and flavors that complement each other well.
 Get out of your comfort zone and try their delicious ceviche, sandwiches or vegetarian options.
-A little flan or chocoflan for dessert can’t hurt either.
+A little flan or chocoflan for dessert can't hurt either.

 1002 S Seneca St map